ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/client-api/creating-files-store.markdown

 ﻿#Creating a files store

-When you create a files store object you have to provide a server URL and a default file system name (RavenFS doesn't have a default `<system>` file system):
+When you create a files store object you have to provide a server URL and a default file system name (RavenFS does not have `<system>` file system):

 {CODE create_fs_1@FileSystem\ClientApi\CreatingFilesStore.cs /}